IZ8MBW QSL

 4. For one year: data every 6 hours

-A shell script update the database with the updated sensors values every 5 minutes and export the data into XML file.
+A shell script update the database with the updated sensors values every 5 minutes and export the data into XML file, the exported XML files are the data needed to generate the charts.

 Charts

 You can see the charts by browsing in the navigation bar at top of the page.
-Charts are tested on Google Chrome, Mozilla Firefox and Microsoft Internet Explorer.
+Charts are tested on Google Chrome, Mozilla Firefox and Microsoft Edge.

 For more informations you can contact me via email at iz8mbw ]at[ gmail.com.
 Enjoy!